 All negligence actions that result in limb loss are treated similarly under California law.
 This includes, for example, car accidents in which another driver may have been at fault, and even slip and fall injuries in which an employee or owner of a shop may be at fault.
 To succeed on an action for negligence, the limb loss victim must first show that the at-fault party had a duty.
 For example, the owner of a factory likely has a legal duty to keep the factory reasonable safe and clean for workers.
 A driver has a duty to maintain control of their vehicle at all times.
 A shop owner owes a duty to keep his shop reasonably free from debris and hazards.
-Next, a limb loss victim must show that the at-fault party violated this duty: for example, by failing to keep the factory reasonable safe, or by driving at an excessive speed that exceeded the speed limit.
-Third, the victim must show that the breach of this duty actually caused the limb loss: essentially that, because the factory was unsafe, the victim’s leg was caught in a dangerous situation leading to the amputation or, because the driver was speeding, the driver crashed into the victim’s car, injuring the victim’s arm leading to limb loss.
+Next, a limb loss victim’s amputation injury lawyer must show that the at-fault party violated this duty: for example, by failing to keep the factory reasonable safe, or by driving at an excessive speed that exceeded the speed limit.
+Third, the victim’s amputation injury lawyer must show that the breach of this duty actually caused the limb loss: essentially that, because the factory was unsafe, the victim’s leg was caught in a dangerous situation leading to the amputation or, because the driver was speeding, the driver crashed into the victim’s car, injuring the victim’s arm leading to limb loss.
 Finally, actual damages must be shown: for example, an actual limb loss (as opposed to simply a fear or apprehension of injury).

 The power of negligence claims, whether in the workplace or in a car accident, is that limb loss victims can recover more fully at law compared to a workers’ compensation action against an employer.
 In a negligence action, a victim can obtain financial recovery for medical care, lost future wages, pain and suffering, emotional distress, and any other compensatory damages that flow from the injury.
 Sometimes, these recoveries are limited by the financial solvency of the at-fault party—for example, an at-fault driver with no assets will be functionally unable to pay for extensive limb loss expenses—however many limb loss victims are able to obtain very full recoveries through the insurance policy of the at-fault party.
-Skilled attorneys can use expert witnesses and other facts to convince insurance companies to compensate for such expenses even without litigation.
+Skilled amputation injury lawyers or attorneys can use expert witnesses and other facts to convince insurance companies to compensate for such expenses even without litigation.

 Limb Loss as a Result of Medical Malpractice